kiran94/prfiesta/README.md

 - `parquet`
 - [`duckdb`](https://duckdb.org/)

 You can also customize the output file name using the `--output` option.
 When using `duckdb`, this argument is the duckdb database that we should export into.
+You can see an example of a duckdb workflow [here](https://github.com/kiran94/prfiesta/blob/main/notebooks/misc/duckdb_integration.ipynb).

 ### User Filter